dmccreary/graph-rag/docs/glossary.md

 # Graph RAG Glossary

+#### Abstract Concepts

+An idea, quality, or notion that exists in thought or as an intellectual construct rather than as a physical or tangible object.

+Unlike concrete concepts, which refer to things that can be perceived through the senses (such as “tree” or “car”), abstract concepts represent intangible entities like emotions, relationships, moral values, theories, and principles.
+Examples of abstract concepts include ideas like “freedom,” “justice,” “happiness,” and “love.”
+These concepts often require a deeper level of cognitive processing and are critical in understanding complex, philosophical, or theoretical ideas.

+Examples of Abstract Concepts:

+1. **Emotions and Feeling:** happiness, sorrow, anger, pain
+2. **Qualities:** honesty, bravery, intelligence
+3. **Theories:** evolution, relativity
+4. **Values:** freedom, justice, equality
+5. **States:** peace, chaos, order

+Even small language models are good finding concrete entities.
+However, there is additional processing time and cost associated with extracting abstract concepts from text and inserting them into a graph.
+Qualities may also be inferred from adjectives that describe a person such as "an honest person".

 #### Community Detection

 Community detection is the process of identifying groups of nodes within a network that are more densely connected to each other than to the rest of the network.
 This technique is used to reveal the modular structure of networks, uncovering clusters or communities that share common properties or functions.

 For example, in social network analysis, community detection can help identify groups of users who frequently interact with each other, such as friend circles or interest groups.

+#### Concept Network

+A structured representation of related terms and concepts that captures the relationships between them, such as synonyms, alternate terms, abbreviations, broader terms, and narrower terms.

+Concept networks serve as a semantic map that links various expressions of an idea or entity, enabling the system to recognize and interpret different linguistic variations of the same concept or to bind a concept with opposite terms.

 #### Document Chunking